 While film buffs head to Charlestown to discover the background to some of their favourite scenes, history fanatics come to marvel at the fleet of square rigger tall ships in the harbour.
 If none of this tempts you, its unspoilt village location and excellent position on the South West Coast Path will.

-Read on to discover why you should choose Charlestown for your next escape to the coast.
+Read on to discover all the best things to do in Charlestown for your next escape to the coast.

 About the village: